kgryte/rpo-dynamics/README.md

 http://198.68.0.192:1337/
 ```

 One caveat to external access is your external IP address may be masked by a VPN or Firewall.
-In which case, for computer access outside your local area network, you will need to host the application on a public host.
+In which case, for computer access outside your local area network, you will need to host the application on a public server.

 ### Images